capitalone/Rewards-API-reference-app/README.md

+# Capital One built this project to help the users of this API.
+We are no longer actively enhancing this API.
+We have archived the project as of Jul 23 2019 where it will be available in a read-only state.

 # Rewards API Reference Application Code

 The Rewards API provides the ability to access a Capital One customer’s Rewards account balance, help them set and track to their savings goals, and enable insights to a customer’s “purchasing power” over a variety of available redemption opportunities.

 ## Software Requirements Including version